richplastow/20231104-running-rust-four-ways/README.md

 Compile the standalone binary app:
 `npm run build:1`
-...you should see `"rustc succeeded"` logged.
+...you should see `"rustc succeeded"`

 Run the unit tests on it:
 `npm run test:1`
-...you should see `"Both 1-standalone-binary/greet tests passed"` logged.
+...you should see `"Both 1-standalone-binary/greet tests passed"`

 ## Create and test the Node.js 'wrapper' app